 Install Windows Admin Center

-In this write, we will use the two connection methods that’s connecting to our VM via the Virtual Machine blade on the Azure portal and the manually install Windows Admin Center on our Windows 10 PC.
+In this write, we will use the two connection methods that are connecting to our VM via the Virtual Machine blade on the Azure portal and the manually installed Windows Admin Center on our Windows 10 PC.